Fermenting... Fermenting... Fermenting...

 If you are making a larger batch, you may have to let the cabbage sit for about 45 minutes to an hour, then again working it every hour also, until brine develops at the bottom of the basin.
 Keep it covered, though, to prevent evaporation and the cabbage drying out.

-The cabbage will look very quickly wet, shinny and limp.
+The cabbage will very quickly appear wet, shinny and limp.
 Depending on your efforts, the moisture content of the cabbage and the weather (yes, this plays a part too), you may already notice brine forming at the bottom.
 If you have frenetically massaged the cabbage and no liquid is released then you may have to jump to the comment below.
 But do not despair, let the cabbage sit for 45 minutes to an hour first, covered with a kitchen towel, and massage again.
 If, really, it feels like extracting water from a rock, then read below.

 Add 1 tsp of Caraway seeds to add flavour or 1 tsp of peppercorns .

 Transfer the cabbage (or vegetables) to a crock or a large jar.
 Do not be concerned if you think you cannot fit it all in.
 It will.
 Usually, the finish sauerkraut sits perfectly in two small 1-litre jars.

 A handful at a time, fill the jar or crock, compressing every layer with your fist.
 You can also use a wooden rolling pin (like I do), or even a tamper or pounder, although, this may be an unnecessary expensive buy, since you can even use the pusher from your Vitamix or your potato masher.
 You need to make sure that you are forcing the air bubble out as you go.
 That's all.
 You are not creating an anaerobic environment at first (since, there is oxygen in water), but this will encourage the right bacteria to develop and thrive, and nicely ferment the cabbage.